subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 To start receiving service from a provider, user must to pay (via a blockchain transaction) an amount equal to double of the `minimum balance` amount and a `service registration` fee in the case that the provider's service term require it.
 This is designed so users start being serviced with a positive balance above the minimum balance.

-For example, if a provider minimum balance is 5 $SNP, then user pays 10 $SNP so its current free balance is 5 $SNP above the minimum at service start time.
+For example, if a provider minimum balance is 5 $SUB, then user pays 10 $SUB so its current free balance is 5 $SUB above the minimum at service start time.

 The basic idea is that user's balance should always be between double the minimum balance and the minimum balance.
 Users are also given sufficient time to pay providers for services even when their balance goes below the minimum balance but is still positive.